wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 NOTE: In order to reproduce results here for resnet50_4.py, please alter the value of alpha as necessary.

 ## Data Attribution
 This project uses chest X-ray images (normal and with pneumonia) obtained from Guangzhou Women and Children’s Medical Center, Guangzhou.
-The whole dataset can be downloaded from Kaggle (https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data).
-The dataset is licensed under CC BY 4.0.
+Dataset available on Kaggle (https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data).
+Licensed under **CC BY 4.0**.